-How to apply for Maine Medicaid
+How to Apply for Maine Medicaid

 How to apply for MaineCare in Maine

-Apply at mymaineconnection.gov any time.
+- Online — MyMaineConnection: Apply at mymaineconnection.gov any time.
 Create an account, apply for MaineCare, check status, upload documents, and complete your annual renewal.
 The portal covers MaineCare, SNAP, TANF, and other OFI programs with one application.

-Call 1-855-797-4357 to speak with an OFI representative.
+- By phone — 1-855-797-4357: Call 1-855-797-4357 to speak with an OFI representative.
 They can start an application over the phone, answer eligibility questions, and schedule follow-up appointments.
 Free interpreter services available — call the same number and request a language.

-Visit any Maine DHHS Office for Family Independence.
+- In person — local OFI office: Visit any Maine DHHS Office for Family Independence.
 Staff can assist with applications, document verification, and interviews.
 Find your nearest OFI office through MyMaineConnection or by calling 1-855-797-4357.
 Bring documents to your visit to speed up the process.

-MyMaineConnection includes an online scheduling tool so you can book a callback at a time that works for you.
+- Scheduled call with OFI rep: MyMaineConnection includes an online scheduling tool so you can book a callback at a time that works for you.
 This avoids hold times and lets OFI staff call you back with your application questions already in front of them.

 What you need to apply for MaineCare